 The library offers a variety of services to students.
 Books, DVDs, CDs, and computers may be used in the facilities provided.
 There is an area for reading, studying and browsing.
-Newspapers and magazines are available and study tables are provided for patrons wishing to study.
+Newspapers and magazines are available and study tables and group study rooms are provided for patrons wishing to study.
 The library staff also provides assistance in research and resource searching.
 Identification is required to check out materials.